VeeamHub/veeam-healthcheck/README.md

 **System Requirements:**
 - Must be run as elevated user
 	- User must have Backup Administrator role in B&R
-- Veeam Backup & Replication v11
+- Veeam Backup & Replication v11 OR Veeam Backup for Microsoft 365 v6
-- Must be executed on system where Veeam Backup & Replication is installed (no remote execution)
+- Must be executed on system where Veeam Backup & Replication or Veeam Backup for Microsoft 365 is installed (no remote execution)
 - C:\ must have at least 500MB free space: Output is sent to C:\temp\vHC
 - Veeam Cloud Service Provider Servers are not supported.